maxime-mrl/Icytrails/readme.md

   - Coins (for unnecessary  score)
   - Visibility of your level (public or unlisted)

-With all these possibilities and the special physics, you can really get creative and create a **unique level**!
+With all these possibilities and the special physics, you can really get creative and create an **unique level**!
 ## Roadmap:
 - [x] 🖥️ Frontend:
   - [x] 🔧 Level editor